Transferring a Yandex MPP Analytics for PostgreSQL cluster's logs to Yandex Cloud Logging

 --service-account: ID of the service account you created earlier. -

 --log-enabled: Enables log transfer.
-Required for other flags responsible for transferring specific logs to work, e.g.,--log-greenplum-enabled. -
+It is required for other flags responsible for transferring specific logs, e.g.,--log-greenplum-enabled. -

---log-greenplum-enabled: Transferring Greenplum® logs.You can set the Greenplum® logging level in the
+--log-greenplum-enabled: Transferring DBMS logs.You can set the DBMS logging level in the

 Log min messagesparameter.
-Learn more about Greenplum® advanced settings. -
+Learn more about the Yandex MPP Analytics for PostgreSQL advanced settings. -

 --log-command-center-enabled: Transferring Command Center logs.Command Center logs are trasferred in full; you cannot change the logging level.